 Built using our Site Selection dataset, you can explore the sample data yourself and get started with Unacast Now today!

-While there are many different approaches and methods to aid in site selection, our data sets can be broadly applied in market assessments and trade area analysis.
+While there are many different approaches and methods to aid in site selection, our data sets can be broadly applied in market assessments and trade area analyses.

 Once the most suitable market has been identified, the optimal site can be selected using the location's trade area as the unit of analysis.
 Unacast’s foot traffic data provides additional dimensions to this analysis by:

-We provide a selection of specific data sets in our Site Selection solution, many of which can be segmented by area: census tract, county, or state; frequency: day, week, and month; and venue: home and work.
-For a list of our complete data schema and additional details and descriptions of these data sets, download our data dictionary.
+Unacast provides a selection of specific data sets in our Site Selection solution, many of which can be segmented by area: census tract, county, or state; frequency: day, week, and month; and venue: home and work.
+For a list of our complete data schema and additional details and descriptions of these data sets, check out our data dictionary here.

 Emerging areas and migration patterns